nseymoursmith/vocoder/README.md

    as the vocoder's.
-You will need to experiment with your synth to get the the sounds you want, but these defaults work well to give a 'roboty' sound using the pad synth in overtone.inst.synth library (you might need to tweak it to gate rather than have a perc envelope though).
+You will need to experiment with your synth to get the the sounds you want, but these defaults work well to give a 'roboty' sound using the pad synth in overtone.inst.synth library (you might need to tweak it to gate properly though, see example folder).

    Enjoy and send feedback to @nseymoursmith on twitter and github.